Azure/azure-iot-sdk-java/readme.md

 Contains libraries that enable interactions with the IoT Hub service to perform operations such as sending messages to devices and managing the device identity registry.
 Refer to API documentation and samples for more details.

+## Certificates -  Important to know

+The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).

+Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates.

+A couple of examples:

+- Windows: Schannel will automatically pick up CA certificates from the store managed using `certmgr.msc`.
+- Debian Linux: OpenSSL will automatically pick up CA certificates from the store installed using `apt install ca-certificates`.
+Adding a certificate to the store is described here: http://manpages.ubuntu.com/manpages/precise/man8/update-ca-certificates.8.html

+### Additional Information

+For additional guidance and important information about certificates, please refer to [this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-changes-are-coming-and-why-you-should-care/ba-p/1658456) from the security team.

 # Long Term Support

 The project offers a Long Term Support (LTS) version to allow users that do not need the latest features to be shielded from unwanted changes.